jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "I know when the rains will come."

 "As you should.
-There is more to know.
-Tāwhirimātea placed the stars.
-The Navigator reads the gods' signs.
-That is how we got here.
-That is how we will get there.
-Listen to the gods."
+You read Rongo signs to know which movements mean the waters will fall.
+But there is more for us to know, remember, pass on.
+How did we get here to plant energy rich food right before the rains come?"

+I look blankly.

-I notice the Elder's voice deepens as he says, "In the time of the seventh Navigator, when the fish grew few for our many people, the Chief asked the priests to read the sky.
-They read the signs of Tāne—birds flying beyond the horizon, stars positioned to show when land waits beyond sight.
+The Elder stares at me, smiles, says with slow speech, "You always must believe in the signs.
+In the time of the seventh Navigator, when the fish were too few for our ancient people, the Chief asked the priests to read the signs.
+They read the signs of Tāne, who showed birds flying beyond the horizon to show when land waits beyond sight.

 The gods were calling us to voyage.

+We sent our scouts.
+In small ships they track the birds far into the ocean.
+Navigators reading the stars to map our voyage as far as they could.

-We built twelve canoes according to the patterns the gods revealed in the first days.
-Each held twenty—planters who, like you, read Rongo's signs, fishers who honored Tangaroa's tapu, builders who understood Tāne's gifts of wood.
+Meanwhile, we built twelve canoes according to the patterns the gods revealed in the first days.
+Each held twenty of us.
+Some planters who, like you, read Rongo's signs, fishers who honored Tangaroa's tapu, builders who understood Tāne's gifts of hard and soft woods.

 The Navigator carried the red arrow his father's father's father carved.
 Seven white shells bound to its shaft—one for each Navigator in his line, each voyage that brought us here, island by island.
 Seven generations.
 Seven new homes found.

 We paddled into the endless ocean.
 For sixteen days we saw nothing but water and sky.
 Ocean.
 Sun.
 Waves.
 Ocean.
 Sun.
 Waves.
 Heat.
 Thirst.
 Hunger.

+Ocean.
+Sun.
+Waves.
+Thirst.
+Hunger.

 The Navigator read the gods' signs each night—stars, currents, wind from the north.

 On the seventeenth morning, we saw land.

+Weak, tired, dazed we leapt from the boats onto the sand.

-The Fire-Keeper pulled herself onto the beach—and found people already there.
+The Fire-Keeper pulled herself onto the beach, ready to start the fire that would give us fresh water to drink.

-The Navigator had passed on the water.
+People were already there.

 Our warriors held their spears, waiting for the battle.

+We had no chance.
+No gods can save the dead.

 We chanted our lineage.
 An old woman answered, naming ancestors we knew.
-Cousins.
+We had met cousins.

 We made peace.

 We showed them our black stone blades, sharper than theirs.
 "From the mountain island," we said.
 The old woman's people leaned close to see.
-"We give fish for stone, stone for shells, shells for taro.
+"We gave fish for stone, shells for taro.
 Each island holds what the others do not.
+We told them where our home island was.
+Gave them our families' names.
 When we trade, no one goes hungry."

 Cousins became friends.
+The island was small.
+Too small for us to stay.
+We stayed enough to get strong again.

-We moved on.
+Then we moved on.
 Found a new island.

 Built shelters, planted the taro, fished the waters.
-We raised the red arrow on stones, honoring the gods who carried us.
+We raised the red arrow on new stones, honoring the gods who carried us.
+Now we trade with all islands.
+Now we're always strong.

-"This wisdom is yours now," he says.
+"Because we believed in the gods' signs." he says.
 "You plant our food here.
-Someday, you may follow the lights and go out to plant new lands in new places.
+Someday, you may follow the birds and lights and go out to plant new lands in new places.
 The gods give us the signs.
 We need only read them, trust the path, and go from land to land, island to island.
 Our people will see the whole world."

 I look down at the beach where the canoes are nearly ready.
 Then back at the taro fields I watered today.

 "The taro I planted," I say slowly.
 "It came from that voyage?"

 The Elder says, "Rongo blessed the first planting.
 Every seed since carries that blessing.
-When we work together."
+When we work together.
+Everyone eats."

 "Will there be an eighth shell?"
 I ask.

 The Elder smiles.
 "If the gods will it."

 The shipbuilders walk up from the beach.
+They are so large and strong.
+Long hair is wet with sweat.
+Hands rough from wood and rope work.
 I want to ask if they will take my plants.
+I am too shy around these men.

-But they stop.
+But they stop in front of us.
 Then bow to the Elder.

 The Elder looks down, raises a hand, and stands.
-"May the gods bless our voyage," he says.
-Then he goes down the shore alone.
+He is shy but says, "May the gods bless our voyage."
+Then he walks down the shore.
+The shipbuilders watch him.

 "Why did you bow?"
 I ask.

-An old builder watches him go.
+An old builder looks at me.
 "We were lost on the water.
 Sun.
 Waves.
 Thirst.
 Fighting.
 Hunger.
-He was a fisher.
+Lost at sea...He was a fisher.
 When the Navigator passed, he kept us calm.
 He kept us together.
 He brought us to the island.
-Then our cousins met us with spears.
+Then our hungry cousins met us with spears.
 We made ready to die.
 He was still.
 He walked to them.
 He spoke their grandfathers' names.
 We saw the blood we shared.
-He showed them our hard blades.
-There, enemies became kin.
-Then he filled our baskets again.
-Healed the sick.
-Read the gods' signs.
+Enemies became kin.
+Our baskets filled.
+Our sick healed.
+He read the gods' signs.
 Found this new island.
-He could have made us serve him.
-Instead he became a fisher again, happy to tend his nets."
+We had nothing again.
+He could have made himself master.
+Instead he offered only advice.
+He became a fisher again, happy to tend his nets."

-Another builder says, quietly, "Do not tell him.
+A young builder says, quietly, "We leave soon.
+We will honor our people.
+We do not tell him.
 But he is our king."

 ### The Limits of Signs